MicrosoftDocs/biztalk-docs/biztalk/core/monitoring-biztalk-server.md

 ---
-title: "Monitor BizTalk Server | Microsoft Docs"
+title: "Monitor the health and performance using built-in tools | Microsoft Docs"
 description: Availability, health, and performance monitoring in BizTalk Server, and monitor SQL Agent jobs ms.custom: "" ms.date: "01/14/2016"